 Most All-Purpose Cleaners Have Incredibly Toxic Ingredients.
 It’s a $1.2 BILLION Dollar Polluting Industry.

-When these toxic ingredients are washed down the drain, they get into waste water treatment plants and surface water.
+When these toxic ingredients are washed down the drain, they get into wastewater treatment plants and surface water.
 But products containing phosphorus or nitrogen contribute to nutrient-loading in the water bodies, leading to adverse effects on water quality.
 Many of these contaminants survive water treatment and are then released in streams.
 In 2002, the U.S. Geological Survey (USGS) revealed that 66% of streams contained disinfectants from cleaning solutions.

 Your choice of non-toxic all-purpose cleaner can help the environment more than you think.
 According to the latest science, Volatile Organic Compounds (VOCs) coming from inside your home are worse for the environment than car fumes.
 The volatile organic compounds (VOCs) emitting from common cleaning products in your home evaporate into the air.
 Then they either attach themselves to dust particles or they escape outside and find their way into the outdoor air.
 Outside they interact with sunlight and other substances and undergo chemical reactions that contribute to poor air quality.
 Compared to the amount of pollution coming from automobiles, common household products are worse for the environment.

 New research cites “pesticides, coatings, printing inks, adhesives, cleaning agents, and personal care products” as key sources of VOCs inside the home.
 Cutting down on toxic cleaning products will help clean up the air inside your home and cut down on your own personal pollution.
 Switching to more natural cleaning products can help you accomplish that feat.

 When It Comes To Children & Chemicals, Small Amounts Matter Inside Non-Toxic All-Purpose Cleaners

 Children, in general, are more vulnerable to the effects of toxic chemicals in cleaning products.
 Their organs and immune systems are not yet fully developed, and they breathe more often and more deeply than adults, and consume more food & water per pound of body weight than adults.
 They also crawl on the floor transferring what is on the ground, like residue from cleaning products, on to their hands and then into their mouth.